Kayaking and canoeing

 - Travel in a group where possible to maximise safety.

 - Wear brightly coloured clothing to ensure you are visible to other water users and make sure your clothing is appropriate for the conditions and location where you are paddling.

 - Make sure your skills and fitness level are adequate for the area and the conditions where you are paddling.

 Safety equipment requirements apply to kayaks and canoes and it is important that you are carrying suitable safety equipment for your area of operation.
-A correctly fitted personal flotation device (PFD) must be worn by each person on the vessel.
+A correctly fitted lifejacket must be worn by each person on the vessel.

-Information on types of PFD and other safety equipment is available on marine safety equipment web page.
+Information on types of lifejackets and other safety equipment is available on the marine safety equipment web page.